A look at some of the world's major crowd disasters | Entertainment

 - Indonesia

-Police fired tear gas after riots broke out at an Indonesian soccer match in East Java province when Persebaya Surabaya beat Arema Malang 3-2.
-Panic and a rush for the exit left over 170 people dead, most of whom were trampled, police said Sunday.
-Here's a look at some of the major crowd disasters in recent decades: December 3, 1979 — Eleven people are killed as thousands of fans rush to get into a concert by The Who at Riverfront Coliseum in Cincinnati.
+Police fired tear gas after violence broke out at an Indonesian soccer match in East Java province when Persebaya Surabaya beat Arema Malang 3-2.
+Panic and a rush for the exit left at least 125 dead, most of whom were trampled, police said Sunday.
+Here's a look at some of the major crowd disasters in recent decades: Dec.
+3, 1979 — Eleven people are killed as thousands of fans rush to get into a concert by The Who at Riverfront Coliseum in Cincinnati.

 July 2, 1990 — During the annual hajj in Saudi Arabia, 1,426 Muslim pilgrims, mainly from Asia, die in and around a long pedestrian tunnel leading from Mecca to Mina.